JavaScript

 test.set('moon', 'silver')

 8. With your new hash map, try overwriting a few nodes using set(key, value).
-Again, this should only over-write existing values of your nodes.
+Again, this should only overwrite existing values of your nodes.

 Extra Credit